 Berry Springs is a very popular spot for the locals.
 It's not as widely advertised in the tourist brochures.
 Tourists tend to be more focused on the big national parks of Kakadu and Litchfield, leaving Berry Springs to the locals.

-It's a quieter swimming spot with picnic tables and chairs spread out on the shady grassed area between the car park and the river.
-There's some public toilets, and a small kiosk.
+This is a quiet swimming spot with picnic tables and chairs spread out on the shady grassed area between the car park and the river.
+There are public toilets, and a small kiosk.
 To be honest, in all the times I've been there, I've never seen the kiosk open, so don't count on it... make sure you pack your own snacks and drinks.

 The water quality is monitored and from time to time it will be closed so check to see if it's open before heading out.
 It does close for a few weeks or months during the Wet Season as the water becomes very fast flowing and dangerous for swimmers during this time.

 There are 3 pool areas - the top waterfall, the main pool and the lower pool.
 You can swim from one pool to the next via the pandanus lined creek.